 Zeebrugge/Bruges: My Medieval Fairy Tale

 We had lunch at De Halve Maan brewery – waterzooi cream stew and stoofvlees washed down with fresh Brugse Zot straight from the source.
-In the afternoon we went on a canal boat ride (the only way to see the city properly) – the captain pointed out the exact spot where Colin Farrell jumped in In Bruges.
+In the afternoon we walked the Dijver watching swans glide under stone bridges, then visited the Choco-Story museum in the 16th-century Huis de Crone mansion.
+Belgium and chocolate are practically synonyms, and this little museum explained why: the craft, the history, the devotion to cacao that borders on reverence.
 We finished with hot chocolate so thick the spoon stood up at The Old Chocolate House.
+They call Bruges the "Venice of the North," and I won't argue – though I'd say it's quieter, cleaner, and somehow more itself.
 The pros: Bruges is the most romantic medieval city still alive.
 The cons: cruise crowds descend by 10:30, but the back streets stay magically quiet if you wander five minutes off the Markt.

 Getting Around Zeebrugge/Bruges